Clustering-Project/wine_quality_project/README.md

 # wine_quality_project
 First team project!

+## Description

+We will explore the relationships between a range of factors including acidity levels (fixed, volatile, and citric), residual sugar, chloride concentration, and others, with the goal of identifying the key drivers of wine quality.
+To achieve this, we will employ a robust and comprehensive data analysis approach, incorporating both statistical modeling and machine learning techniques.
+Through this analysis, we aim to pinpoint the factors that exert the most significant influence on the overall quality of California wines, offering valuable insights to inform wine production and quality enhancement strategies.

 ## Goal

 * Find specific features that have similarities and group those features and label them using a clustering model.